zhaolianhe/DeepOmix2/README.md

 ### Description

+###

+*In this work we propose to use omics and pathology images to build a clinical intepratation model for various tasks including survival analyisis， therapy responses，staging prediction and metastatic state.
+We present DeepOmix with a pretrained pathology model for pan-cancer and a widely application on various cancer types.
+Our model is tested on an held-out set and an external set of 789 WSIs from three institutions. *

+© This code is made available for non-commercial academic purposes.

 #### Acknowledgment

-We acknowledge all the authors for DeepOmix2.(under MIT license).
+We acknowledge all authors for DeepOmix2.(under MIT license).

 ### Installation